-But what does offend me, and make me angry, and makes me need to vent in a post like this, is when I hear people say that being a stay at home mum is a luxury.
+But what does offend me, and makes me angry, and makes me need to vent in a post like this, is when I hear people say that being a stay at home mum is a luxury.

 A luxury?
 Really?

 Because when I think of luxuries, I think of holidays, spa days, and getting my nails done.
 I think about designer handbags, eating out at restaurants, theatre tickets and weekend breaks.
 Luxuries are silk sheets, boutiques and getting my hair coloured (by a professional and not a DIY kit I bought in a half price deal).
 Luxury is glamour and opulence and finery.
-All things that I gave up so that I could be a stay at home mum.
+All the things that I gave up so that I could be a stay at home mum.

 Would you call mopping up the glass of spilt milk a luxury?
 What about wiping someone else’s butt?
 Catching vomit with your own hands?
 Cleaning the kitchen knowing in an hour it will need doing again?
 Spending more time doing laundry than you do with you husband?
 Fishing Duplo pieces out of the toilet?
 Wiping snotty noses?
-Picking up dirty clothes off the unemployed teenagers bedroom floor?
+Picking up dirty clothes off the kids bedroom floor?

 I know these things are not exclusive to stay at home mums, or indeed mums.
 They are daily tasks carried out by parents, guardians and carers everywhere.
 And whilst I make no complaint about doing this tasks (well maybe the vomit one) I would hardly class it as living the life of luxury.
 Please don’t think I am saying parenting is all doom and gloom.
 It’s by far the best job I’ve ever had.
 Because for every bodily fluid I have to deal with, there are 10 times more giggles and hugs and kisses.
 But I cannot think of one thing that makes the job of a stay at home parent a luxury.